Thank you for your response

-Download the new Composite Claim Form (Aadhaar)/Composite Claim Form (Non-Aadhaar) to withdraw EPF balance.
+Download the new Composite Claim Form (Aadhaar)/Composite Claim Form (non-Aadhaar) to withdraw the EPF balance.

-The EPFO has come up with the online withdrawal facility, which has made the entire process more comfortable and less time-consuming.
+The EPFO has come up with an online withdrawal facility, which has made the entire process more comfortable and less time-consuming.

 To apply for the withdrawal of EPF online through the EPF portal, make sure that the following conditions are met:

-If the above conditions are met, then there is no need for the previous employer to attest your withdrawal application.
+If the above conditions are met, there is no need for the previous employer to attest to your withdrawal application.

 Step 1: Visit the UAN portal.

 Step 2: Log in with your UAN and password.
 Enter the captcha.